larry-k88/PY101/study_guides/study_guide.md

   + Using a variable or function that is undefined

 + `TypeError`
-  + Using a value of the wrong type in an expression
+  + Using a value of the wrong type in an expression e.g. mutating a tuple

         word = 'hello'
         word.find(42)